 So hey, let's get cooking!

-Let's talk about how we make my favorite grilled shrimp marinade, shall we?
+Let's talk about how to make grilled shrimp marinade, shall we?

 Shrimp Marinade Ingredients